GeoscienceAustralia/galileoQC/docs/source/tutorials/tutorials.md

 ## Gravimetry Corrections

 There are four standard corrections that must be made to airborne gravity data: atmospheric correction, free-air correction, Eotvos correction and latitude correction.
-In this notebook we check the calculation of these corrections.
+These corrections must be made using the modern standard formulae appropriate to airborne gravimetry.
+The formulae for the atmospheric, free-air and latitude corrections used here were taken from [^Hinze2005] where they appear in units of $mGal$.
+Here they are modified to be in $\mu ms^{-2}$ but __pe*ga*susQC__ uses the units of the measured data, either $mGal$ or $\mu ms^{-2}$.
+The Eotvos correction formula was taken from [^Jekeli2016] and also appears in [^Zhao2015].

 ```{toctree}
 Gravimeter_Corrections.ipynb